Byzthr/Tetris/README.md

 Classic very simple Tetris.

-Made with python and Tkinter.
+Made with Python and Tkinter.